"Neobank" of cryptocurrencies raises $ 44 million

 A DollarRama executive sells

-Hugh Thomas, who has been a member of Dolrama’s board of directors since 2011, sold $ 189,000 worth of shares in Montreal last week.
+Hu Thomas, a member of Dolrama’s board of directors since 2011, sold $ 189,000 worth of shares in Montreal last week.
 Dolarama’s stock recently touched a new high of nearly $ 65 on the Toronto Stock Exchange.

 Voxco buys in India